VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -datasource.url string
      Datasource compatible with Prometheus HTTP API.
 It can be single node VictoriaMetrics or vmselect URL.
 Required parameter.
 E.g. http://127.0.0.1:8428 .
 See also -remoteRead.disablePathAppend and -datasource.showURL
   -defaultTenant.graphite string
      Default tenant for Graphite alerting groups.
-See https://docs.victoriametrics.com/vmalert.html#multitenancy .This flag is available only in VictoriaMetrics enterprise.
+See https://docs.victoriametrics.com/vmalert.html#multitenancy .This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -defaultTenant.prometheus string
      Default tenant for Prometheus alerting groups.
 See https://docs.victoriametrics.com/vmalert.html#multitenancy .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
   -disableAlertgroupLabel
      Whether to disable adding group's Name as label to generated alerts and time series.
   -dryRun
      Whether to check only config files without running vmalert.
 The rules file are validated.
 The -rule flag must be specified.
   -enableTCP6
      Whether to enable IPv6 for listening and dialing.
 By default, only IPv4 TCP and UDP are used -envflag.enable